Annie Isabel Rankine

-Annie Isabel Rankine (26 February 1917 – 11 June 1972) was an Aboriginal Australian community leader.
+Annie Isabel Rankine (26 February 1917 – 11 June 1972) was an Aboriginal Australian community leader of the Ngarrindjeri people.

 Early life

 Annie Isabel Rankine was born in 1917 in Raukkan, South Australia, which was then called Point McLeay mission, an Aboriginal reserve.
 Her mother was Polly (born Beck) and her father was Clarence Long, both born in South Australia.
 She was their third child and in time she had ten siblings.

 She married Hendle Henry Rankine in 1935 and in two rooms they raised nine children and fostered more.

 Career

 The local Ngarrindjeri community was then run by outsiders and the Rankines were unusually trusted to organise themselves – freedoms not given to many of their peers.
 She worked for the community, attending and cleaning the church, and also cleaned the school.

 The Point McLeay community council was created in 1968 and she was elected as its first chair.
 She had argued that her people needed to care for themselves and they should not be "spoon-fed".
 The community had never governed themselves until 1974, when it became responsible for its own governance.